 Following the success of the film, two sequels were produced: “Satsujin Yūgi (The Killing Game)” (1978) and “Shokei Yūgi (The Execution Game)” (197).
 These three films are called “Yūgi Series” or “Game Trilogy”.

 In Japan, the Blu-ray box of the Yūgi Series was released by Toei in 2017.

-The limited edition Blu-ray of the Game Trilogy will be released by UK/US Arrow Video in June 2023.
+The limited edition Blu-ray of the Game Trilogy was released by UK/US Arrow Video in 2023.

 “Mottomo Kiken na Yūgi” is a low-budget entertainment film produced as a program picture.
 It followed in the wake of Nikkatsu action movies and Roman Porno films.